arlo397/GuardianAI/README.md

 #### Curl Commands to Routes: `curl http://<ipaddress>:port/route`
 1. **Data Example Endpoint**

    - **Description**: This endpoint provides a quick look at the dataset by returning the first five entries.
+If the user wishes to see the first n records of the data set, they may specify a limit query parameter as such: `curl -X GET 'localhost:5000/data_example?limit=2'`

      ```shell
      curl http://localhost:5000/data_example